philippkeller/blog-random-howtos/source/_posts/How-to-build-a-image-upload-with-draggable-reorder-rotation-and-delete-in-next-js-react-and-flask-backend.md

 ---
 title: >-
-  How to build a image upload with draggable reorder, rotation and delete in next.js/react and python backend
+  How to build image upload with draggable reorder, rotation and delete in next.js/react and python backend
 date: 2023-03-12 16:11:15
 tags: